maxmarsc/dave/README.md

 It will install the python dave modules, the debuggers bindings, and the `dave` cli tool to help manage your dave installation.

-*MacOS* : On MacOS distribution you might need to install tkinter using homebrew/macports.
 *Python* : Python support is limited and requires a different installation method, see the section below

 ---